moirairpg/moirai/README.md

 * Slash commands to manage the bot.
 * Custom personas with their own model settings.
 * Custom worlds for the bot to generate adventures in.
+* Moderation filters powered by OpenAI's API to avoid problematic and abusive topics.
 * Channel configurations to set up model definitions and moderation used.
 * Lorebook with regex capabilities to improve the AI's context on the adventure.
-* Lorebook entries that can be set as player characters so the AI knows who's who and refrains from speaking on behalf of players.
+* Lorebook entries that can be set as player characters so the AI knows who's who.
-* Moderation filters powered by OpenAI's API to avoid problematic and abusive topics.
-* Compatibility with GPT-3.5 and GPT-4.
+* Compatibility with GPT-4.
-* Main use case is as an RPG dungeon master.
-* Can also be used as the author of a story.
-* Can also be used as a normal chatbot if the right intent is used.
+* Can be used as a chat or as a storyteller for RPG or writing stories